laravel-enso/charts/README.md

 	Call these methods with `vm.$refs.chart.method()`

+### Notes

+The Chart builder will use the colors from `app/config/charts.php` (in that order) for the given data-sets.

+The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

-### Can publish
+### Publishes

 - `php artisan vendor:publish --tag=charts-config` - the configuration file
 - `php artisan vendor:publish --tag=charts-component` - the VueJS component
-- `php artisan vendor:publish --tag=update` - a common alias for when wanting to update the VueJS component, once a newer version is released.
+- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released

-### Note

-The Chart builder will use the colors from `app/config/charts.php` (in that order) for the given data-sets.

-The `laravel-enso/core` package comes with this library included as a dependency (required in package.json).
+- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released

 ### Contributions

-...are welcome
+are welcome